iamatypeofwalrus/sqsdr/README.md

 # sqsdr
-Simple Queue Service (SQS) doctor wants to be your once stop shop for triaging and redriving messages in your SQS queues.
+Simple Queue Service (SQS) doctor wants to be your one stop shop for triaging and redriving messages in your SQS queues.

 ## CLI Usage